CANADIAN FORCES HELMETS

 Beginning in the late 1960s an American pattern reversable camouflage cover was issued, as well as a white cover for winter.
 American Woodland Pattern camouflage covers started to appear in Canadian service by the late 1980s.

 Several patterns of face shields were issued for riot control purposes.

 M1 Helmet with a Second World War pattern helmet net.

-M1 Helmet with an American Mitchell Pattern reversable camouflage cover showing the summer pattern.
+M1 Helmet with an American Mitchell Pattern reversible camouflage cover showing the summer pattern.

-M1 Helmet with the American reversable camouflage cover showing the fall pattern.
+M1 Helmet with the American reversible camouflage cover showing the fall pattern.

 M1 Helmet with the American Woodland Pattern camouflage cover and a Type 1 chinstrap.